jafingerhut/core.btree-vector/doc/intro.md

 For B=5 and b=3, those are the _only_ tree structures that are legal for the given number of elements.
 In general, if there are less than 2b vector elements, all elements must be direct children of the root, at depth 1.
-There are no other tree structures that satisfy all if the invariants for so few elements.
+There are no other tree structures that satisfy all of the invariants for so few elements.

 There are at least two tree structures that satisfy the invariants for 2b+1 or more elements.
 As the number of elements grows, the number of tree structures satisfying the invariants grows exponentially.
-It is reasonable for a B tree implementation to allow any tree structure to be used, as long as it satisfies all of the invariants.
+It is reasonable for a B-tree implementation to allow any tree structure to be used, as long as it satisfies all of the invariants.

 The three B-trees below are all legal for 9 elements, with B=5 and